 I regret the day I ever took Propecia.
 My life feels like it’s over.

-If you are suffering from persistent sexual dysfunction after stopping finasteride, we would like you to complete a RxISK Report, even if you aren’t interested in the causality score or taking the report to your doctor.
+If you are suffering from Post-Finasteride Syndrome, you can report it to us by completing a RxISK Report, even if you aren’t interested in the causality score or taking the report to your doctor.